• Skip to primary navigation

 • Add tomatoes one hour before eating and consume the whole salad within 24 hours for maximum freshness.

-• Using frozen broccoli won't taste the same and the texture would be too different.
+• Don't use frozen broccoli; it won't taste the same and the texture would be very different.

-• Freeze the broccoli stalks for soup, slaw, stir fries, stem it, or eat it raw.
-Coin, julienne, or chop the stem.
+• Freeze the broccoli stalks for soup, slaw, or stir fries, or eat it raw.

 Nutrition